 The Young Offenders

-Ahead of the forthcoming TV series picking up on the further adventures of dim-but-lovable Corkonian chancers Conor and Jock, why not revisit the Irish box-office smash that introduced them in a memorable - and utterly hilarious - fashion?
+Ahead of the forthcoming second TV series following the further adventures of dim-but-lovable Corkonian chancers Conor and Jock, why not revisit the Irish box-office smash that introduced them in a memorable - and utterly hilarious - fashion?
 Writer/Director Peter Foott put himself on the map with his videos for Rubberbandits; he brings the same anarchic energy - and visual pop - to this caper comedy, inspired by a real-life incident involving the seizure of 1.5 tonnes of cocaine off the Irish coast near Mizen Head in 2007.
 Truth be told, it all falls apart (albeit in a highly entertaining fashion) before the final whistle, but the winning performances from Alex Murphy and Chris Walley - as the most lovable would-be drug dealers in screen history - make this one sing.
-While we're on the subject of singing...